Automattic/visual-asset-generator/README.md

 ## Getting Started

 ### Installation
+In the project's root directory, [compile drawbot as a python module](https://github.com/typemytype/drawbot).

+After compiling drawbot, install the remaining requirements.
 It's recommended to run this application using a python virtual environment.
 From your terminal:

 `virtualenv env`